risk management, internal control and audit

 The Group’s Internal Audit function is managed by the Chief Audit Executive (CAE), who works under the Board of Directors.
 The focus areas for internal audit are approved by the Board of Directors each year.
 The audit assignments are based on the key strategic focus areas of the company’s operations and the risks involved.
 The operation of Internal Audit covers all business activities, functions and processes within the Nokian Tyres Group.
 The CAE reports on their findings and the agreed further actions to the Audit Committee, the Board of Directors, the President and CEO, the Chief Financial Officer and the management of the Company.
 The Company’s Board of Directors follows and monitors the efficiency of the Internal Audit.

-In 2020, Internal Audit focused on assessing, among other things, the operations and risks of various business areas and country organizations, corporate governance arrangements, risk management, corporate sustainability and information security matters as well as specific misconduct risks and cases and the management of the COVID-19 pandemic in the Group.
+In 2022, Internal Audit focused on assessing, among other things, the operations, controls and risks of various business areas and country organizations, corporate governance arrangements, risk management, corporate sustainability, information security matters and the conformity to certain legislations including international sanctions affecting the company operations, as well as specific misconduct risks and cases.
 The Internal Audit function at Vianor focuses on guiding the retail outlets and ensuring conformity to the Vianor activity management system, and reports to the CAE and to the country managers.

 Focus areas for internal control are described annually in Nokian Tyres’ Corporate Governance Statements.